 You read about another privacy breach in the news almost every day.
 Facebook paid $5 billion for a privacy breach, British Airways $183 million, Google $56.8 million and Marriott is facing $124 million.
 GDPR is serious about privacy enforcement.
 In the U.S., there are hundreds of privacy laws spanning federal and state levels.
 It’s imperative today for boards members to be knowledgeable about the data privacy landscape and emerging trends in order to assess the state of compliance and privacy protection present for the companies they serve.
-Join us for a discussion on:
+Guests joined us for discussion on:

 Emerging technologies that could improve data privacy and those that could lead to larger or more significant threat.

 Evolving legislative/regulatory landscape including examples of recent breaches and associated consequences

 Conclusions and key takeaways regarding what Boards need to know and do

 Larry Clinton is President and CEO of the Internet Security Alliance (ISA).
 The ISA board consists of major organizations representing virtually every sector of the economy.
 ISA’s goals are thought leadership, policy advocacy and developing best practices for cybersecurity.
 Mr. Clinton holds a certification in Cybersecurity Risk Management from Carnegie Mellon University.
 He is a member of the faculty of the Wharton School Executive Education Program.
 He provides training for the Federal Reserve Bank on cybersecurity.
 He also teaches Master Classes in Cyber Security for the National Association of Corporate Directors (NACD) who have identified him as one of the 100 most influential people in the field of corporate governance.
 He is the former chair of the IT Sector Coordinating Council and serves on the Cybersecurity Advisory Board for the Center for Audit Quality.